mfikes/shrimp/README.md

 This repo is really two projects in one:

 1. An iOS app which contains the Storyboards and which loads the compiled JavaScript.
-2. A ClojureScript Leiningen project which contains implementations for the view controllers.
+2. A ClojureScript project which contains implementations for the view controllers.

 This project illustrates how UIKit elements are injected into ClojureScript and how Objective-C protocols such as `UITableViewDataSource` are implemented.
 It also shows how CoreData can be used, injecting (mutable) CoreData objects into ClojureScript.

+[This blog post](http://blog.fikesfarm.com/posts/2015-03-05-ambly-app-bootstrapping.html) delves into more the detail on how the Ambly REPL is integrated into Shrimp.

 Running
 =======